SyncfusionExamples/message-sent-and-delivered-status-in-net-maui-chat/README.md

 # message-sent-and-delivered-status-in-net-maui-chat
-This example demonstrates how to add ticks in message item to indicate the message delivered status using custom logic in.NET MAUI Chat(SfChat).
+This example demonstrates how to add ticks in message item to indicate the message delivered status using custom logic in .NET MAUI Chat(SfChat).

 ## Sample